Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

 - When and where the beneficiary attempted to obtain visas, if applicable;

-- If a visa application was denied, include a copy of the denial letter; and
+- If a visa application was denied, a copy of the denial letter; and

-- Copies of any previously filed immigrant petitions (Forms I-130, I-140, I-360, etc.) or nonimmigrant petitions filed by or for the beneficiary, if available;
+- Copies of any previously filed immigrant petitions (Form I-130, Form I-140, Form I-360, etc.) or nonimmigrant petitions filed by or for the beneficiary, if available;

 - Copies of any documents that support the request, including a clear and legible copy of a government-issued identification that indicates the beneficiary’s citizenship.

-- If a birth certificate is provided, please submit a copy of the front and back of the original birth certificate.
+- If a birth certificate is provided, please submit a copy of the front and back of the original birth certificate; and

-- Copies of a U.S. passport, lawful permanent resident card, birth certificate or other evidence of valid U.S. immigration status or citizenship for the petitioner and sponsor, where applicable.
+- Copies of a U.S. passport, Permanent Resident Card (Green Card), birth certificate or other evidence of valid U.S. immigration status or citizenship for the petitioner and financial supporter, where applicable.

-Please see the I-131, Application for Travel Document website for instructions on submitting requests.
+Please see the Form I-131, Application for Travel Document, website for additional instructions on submitting requests.

 Length of Parole Consideration Process

-- Write the word EXPEDITE in the top right corner of the application in black ink.
+- Write the word EXPEDITE in black ink in the top right corner of the application;

-- Generally, all requests for parole are based on urgent needs; therefore, the petitioner must demonstrate significant reasons for expediting the request, such as a life threatening or other extremely urgent situation.
+Generally, all requests for parole are based on urgent needs.
+You must demonstrate significant reasons for expediting your request, such as a life-threatening or other extremely urgent situation.

-The petitioner cannot appeal the denial of parole, as the grant of parole confers no substantive right or immigration status.
-However, if there are significant new facts that are relevant to the application for parole, the petitioner may file a new Form I-131, Application for Travel Document, packet with fee or request for fee waiver.
-There is no limit to the number of Forms I-131, Application for Travel Document a person may file.
+Alternatively, if there are significant new facts that are relevant to the application for parole, you may file a new Form I-131, Application for Travel Document, packet with fee or request for fee waiver.
+There is no limit to the number of Forms I-131, Application for Travel Document, a person may file.

 Travel for Parolees